 The following link provides an Introduction to the Western MA HMCC.

-In the early summer of 2016, the Coalition Steering Committee ratified the coalition’s work plan for the coming program year.
+In the late spring of 2017, the HMCC Steering Committee ratified the coalition’s work plan for the coming program year.
 The work plan identifies planning and response coordination elements for the coalition to work on in the near future, and includes:

 View the coming program year at a glance.